MartinStokroos/ezResponseBox/README.md

 # The ezResponseBox
-*An open source response box for 1-8 buttons based on the Raspberry Pi Pico*
+*An open source Button Response Box for 1-8 buttons based on the Raspberry Pi Pico*

-Button reponse boxes are commonly used in Psychology experiments.
-Usually, response boxes are interfaced as serial device or as Human Interface Device (HID) like a keyboard or joystick.
+Button response boxes are widely utilized in psychological experiments, typically interfaced as serial devices or as Human Interface Devices (HIDs), such as keyboards or joysticks.

-The Raspberry Pi Pico is a low cost micro-controller platform.
-Together with the desirable number of input buttons (1-8) and a plastic box enclosure, a less than 50$ response box can be realized with similar specifications as to most of the commercial counterparts.
-The *ezResponseBox* can be used for example with [OpenSesame](https://osdoc.cogsci.nl/), PsychoPy or E-Prime.
+The Raspberry Pi Pico serves as a low-cost microcontroller platform.
+By incorporating an appropriate number of input buttons (1-8) and a plastic enclosure, a response box can be constructed for under $50, offering specifications comparable to many commercial alternatives.
+The *ezResponseBox* is compatible with software such as [OpenSesame](https://osdoc.cogsci.nl/), PsychoPy, and E-Prime.

-The Easy Response Box or *ezResponseBox* can operate both, as a keyboard or a joystick type of response box with a typical latency of 1ms (=1000Hz update rate).
-The latency is 10 to 20 times lower than for a standard PC-keyboard.
+The *ezResponseBox* operates as either a keyboard or joystick-type response box, achieving a typical latency of 1 ms (equivalent to a 1000 Hz update rate).
+This latency is 10 to 20 times lower than that of standard PC keyboards.

-In keyboard mode I, the *ezResponseBox* sends a keystroke of key numbers 1 to 8, depending on the pressed button(s).
-Simultaneous key presses are sent with the same USB packet (this will happen very seldomly because of the high input scan rate).
+In Keyboard Mode I, the *ezResponseBox* transmits keystrokes corresponding to key numbers 1 to 8 based on the pressed button(s).
+Simultaneous key presses are communicated within the same USB packet, although this occurrence is rare due to the high input scan rate.

-In keyboard mode II, the *ezResponseBox* transmits two hexadecimal digits, ranging from `00` tot `FF`.
-Simultaneous key presses should be decoded in the application program.
+In Keyboard Mode II, the *ezResponseBox* transmits two hexadecimal digits ranging from `00` to `FF`.
+Applications are responsible for decoding simultaneous key presses.

-The advantage of a joystick HID device is, that every state change of the input is sent to the host as eight bit joystick button state.
-The decoding of the buttons should be done in the application program.
+The advantage of using a joystick HID device lies in its ability to send every state change of the inputs to the host as an eight-bit joystick button state.
+Decoding of the buttons must be performed within the application program.

-The *ezResponseBox* scans eight digital inputs for reading the momentary button knobs status.
-Both, Normally Open (NO) and Normally Closed (NC) contacts can be used.
-The connected button contact type is scanned at power up.
-NC contacts are faster for detecting the onset of a response.
-The eight input channels are scanned at a rate of 10kHz and the readings are debounced with a FIR digital filter algorithm with a minimum delay of two sample periods.
-The debounced information is then transmitted on the next available USB packet.
-Only input state changes are sent to the computer.
+The *ezResponseBox* scans eight digital inputs to read the current status of the button knobs.
+Both Normally Open (NO) and Normally Closed (NC) contacts can be utilized.
+The type of connected button contacts is determined at power-up.
+NC contacts facilitate faster detection of response onset.
+The eight input channels are scanned at a rate of 10 kHz, with readings subjected to debouncing via a FIR digital filter algorithm, incorporating a minimum delay of 200µs which lies within the USB package interval.
+The debounced information is transmitted in the next available USB packet, with only input state changes sent to the computer.

 ## Specifications
 - USB 2.0 compatible